TriptiGarg212/COFFEE-SHOP-SALES/README.md

-# COFFEE-SHOP-SALES
+# Coffee Shop Sales Analysis Dashboard ☕

-Coffee Shop Sales Analysis Dashboard ☕
+## Project Overview
-Project Overview
+This project is an interactive **Sales Performance Dashboard** built entirely in **Microsoft Excel**.
+The objective was to analyze transactional data from a coffee shop to identify trends in customer behavior, peak operational hours, and product popularity to drive better business decisions.

-This project is a comprehensive Sales Performance Dashboard built entirely in Microsoft Excel.
-The goal was to transform raw transactional data from a coffee shop into actionable business insights.
-By leveraging advanced Excel features, this dashboard allows stakeholders to monitor sales trends, customer footfall, and product performance in real-time.
+## Key Business Insights

-Key Insights & Features
+* **Peak Hour Analysis:** Identified that maximum footfall occurs between **8:00 AM and 10:00 AM**, suggesting a need for optimized staffing during morning rushes.
-Sales Dynamics: Analysis of Total Sales ($698K+) and Total Footfall (149K+) to understand business scale.
+* **Product Rankings:** The **Barista Espresso** was identified as the top revenue generator, contributing significantly to the total sales of **$698K+**.

-Operational Efficiency: Visualized Quantity Ordered Based on Hours to identify peak service times (8 AM – 10 AM) for better staff scheduling.
+* **Regional Performance:** Compared sales across **Astoria, Hell's Kitchen, and Lower Manhattan**, providing a clear view of location-based demand.

-Product Performance: Ranked the Top 5 Products by revenue, highlighting Barista Espresso as the primary driver.
+* **Customer Ticket Size:** Calculated the average bill per person ($4.69) to help understand pricing strategy effectiveness.

-Geographic Analysis: Comparison of Footfall and Sales across three major locations: Astoria, Hell's Kitchen, and Lower Manhattan.
+## Technical Features

-Customer Preferences: Breakdowns of product category distribution and order size preferences (Large vs. Regular vs. Small).
+* **Dynamic Slicers:** Integrated Month and Day-of-Week slicers for real-time data filtering.

-Technical Skills Applied
+* **Advanced Data Visualization:** Utilized line charts for hourly trends, pie charts for category distribution, and bar charts for weekday performance.
-Data Cleaning: Handled raw datasets to ensure consistency in date formats, category naming, and currency.
+* **Data Modeling:** Cleaned and structured raw transactional data using Excel functions and Pivot Tables.

-Pivot Tables & Charts: Used to aggregate data across various dimensions (Hours, Days, Locations, and Product Categories).
+* **KPI Tracking:** Automated the calculation of Total Sales, Footfall, and Average Order Value.

-Interactive Slicers: Integrated Month and Day slicers to allow for dynamic filtering and deep-dive analysis.
+## How to View

-Dashboard Design: Focused on UI/UX by using a cohesive color palette (Coffee themes) and organized layout for maximum readability.
+1. Download the `Coffee_Shop_Sales.xlsx` file.

-Advanced Formulas: Calculated KPIs such as Average Bill per Person and Average Order per Person.
+2. Open with Microsoft Excel (ensure "Enable Content" is selected for full interactivity).

-How to Use the Dashboard
+3. Use the filters on the left to explore different timeframes.

-Download the .xlsx file from this repository.
+---

-Open the file in Microsoft Excel.
+**Author:** Tripti Garg

-Use the Slicer Panels on the left to filter the data by specific months or days of the week.
+**Education:** B.Com, University of Delhi

-Observe how all charts and KPIs update automatically to reflect the filtered data.
+**Skills:** Data Visualization, Microsoft Excel, Power BI